Two trays of hot cross buns.

 • Caulfield North

 Baker Bleu is known for supplying some of Melbourne's finest eateries with their bread, so you know everything they make is outrageously good.
 Including their hot cross bunnies, of course.
-Just in time for Easter, these dough masters have baked up brand new ones made with cinnamon-spiced raisins and fresh orange pulp.
+Just in time for Easter, these dough masters have baked up some fresh ones made with cinnamon, ginger, raisins and fresh orange, and finished with a white cross.
 There's also the famous sour cherry and dark chocolate bun, artfully finished with a cocoa-spiked cross.
 The delicious sweet treats are available for purchase both in-store and online.

 Advertising